exousiak/exousiak/README.md

 ## Yekwon Kim
-Put a Dent in the Universe
+Make a Dent in the Universe

 <br>